Grant-Steinfeld/block-boilerplate/app/README.md

 go to the api explorer
 http://127.0.0.1:3000

-test out the endpoints / ping and make mark note these will not hit the blockchain network yet, still a few steps to go!
+test out the endpoints /makemark note these will not hit the blockchain network yet, still a few steps to go! and you will get errors :)

 ### Step Vl.
 Calling Hyperledger Fabric Network